Saturday, September 23, 2023

-Flash Fire: Risk And Prevention Tips
+Flash Fire: Risk and Prevention Tips

 • Heat flux of approximately 84kW/m2 and typically last less than three seconds.